nientedidecente/nientedidecente.github.io/_posts/en/2020-05-25-stop-saying-c-cpp.md

                         double: foo_d    )(val)
 ```

 If not, you do not know C11.
-(And of course, this is NOT valid C++ code, no matter how many flags you set)
+(And of course, this is _not_ valid C++ code, no matter how many flags you set.)

 Now, if we stay in the realm of C, which is such a slow-changing language, if you just write that you know "C" is ok.
 Maybe you are not familiar with C11 features, but since the only new _syntax_ you should learn is the `_Generic` one...you can adjust pretty quickly.
 If you are an experienced C99 developer and I want to hire someone for my C11 project, you are pretty much as valuable as a C11 developer with the same experience.